huanidz/panet-text-detector/README.md

 ## 1. Introduction
 This is an re-implementation the paper "Efficient and Accurate Arbitrary-Shaped Text Detection with Pixel Aggregation Network" for Scene Text Detection.

+The repository only focus on Architecture's Components, so full process may not be your need.

 https://arxiv.org/abs/1908.05900

 ![Network Architecture](./pictures/network-architecture.png)